chorvick/chorvick/README.md

 ### I recently graduated from a full stack development program through the University Of Pennsylvania.

-## I am working hard every day on learning new technologies.
+## I am busy learning new technologies.

 ## Currently learning python and taking a dev ops. course.

+## Learning Docker and Cloud Computing

 # Reach me by e mail at: chorvickprocode@gmail.com